Fix Windows Error 0x80072f8f (Update, Activation, Store)

 Open Settings > Network & Internet > Proxy.
 Turn off “Automatically detect settings” and “Use a proxy server.”
 Try Windows Update again.

-We tested this on a laptop connected to a corporate VPN.
-Disabling the proxy fixed the error immediately.
-For more on VPN and network issues, Windows activation, Windows 10 errors, and Windows updates, check our related guides.
+On a laptop connected to a corporate VPN, turning off these proxy settings often clears the error right away.
+For more on VPN and network issues and Windows activation, check our related guides.

 #How Do You Activate Windows Manually?